kirawi/kirawi/README.md

 ## Hi there 👋

-Authoritarianism will be disobeyed unquestionably.
+Authoritarianism will be disobeyed unconditionally.

 So, interested in stuff like TOR and decentralized communication.